Murakumo-JP/MyAnimeList-CSS/Eorzea_Collection/README.md

 * Supports anime and manga
 * Uses MAL Modern Theme
-* All controls still in place and fully functional

 ## List Settings
 On the List page, do the following.